Svenskithesource/PyArmor-Unpacker/README.md

 ...
 ```
 <sup>From [my custom CPython version](https://github.com/Svenskithesource/cpython/blob/main/Python/ceval.c#L1443)</sup><br/>
-So now we have figured out how to get the current running code object, we can simply walk up the callstack until we find the main module, which will be decrypted.<br/>
+So now we have figured out how to get the current running code object, we can simply walk up the call stack until we find the main module, which will be decrypted.<br/>
 Now we’ve pretty much figured out the main idea of how to unpack PyArmor.
 I’ll now show 3 methods of unpacking that I have personally found useful in different situations.

 ### Method #1